dshayan/ai_meeting_practice/README.md

 # Pitch Perfect

-An AI-powered platform for practicing conversations with realistic personas using Claude AI.
-Perfect for sales, interviews, negotiations, or any professional interaction.
+An AI-powered platform for realistic conversation practice, ideal for sales, interviews, negotiations, and professional interactions.

 ## Features